Avalanche (AVAX)

 Overview

 Avalanche is a Layer 1 blockchain platform designed for launching custom blockchains known as subnets (now branded as L1s).
-Created by Ava Labs and launched in September 2020, Avalanche features a unique three-chain architecture consisting of the X-Chain (exchange), C-Chain (contracts), and P-Chain (platform) to separate different blockchain functions for maximum efficiency.
+Created by Ava Labs and launched in September 2020, Avalanche features a unique three-chain architecture consisting of the X-Chain (exchange), C-Chain (contracts), and P-Chain (platform) to separate different blockchain functions for maximum throughput.

 The platform is capable of processing 4,500+ transactions per second with sub-second finality, making it one of the fastest smart contract platforms.
 The C-Chain is fully EVM-compatible, allowing Ethereum developers to deploy their applications with minimal modification while benefiting from significantly higher throughput and lower fees.